 Club Groups.IO group — >is now ONLINE: Click http://lwhc.groups.io/ It is a closed group to just club members — no SPAM — no unsolicited emails.

-2021 Memberships now available: Renewal (and new) memberships for 2021 are now available.
+2022 Memberships now available: Renewal (and new) memberships for 2022 are now available.
 Membership is based on the calendar year and is not pro-rated.
-For your convenience, if you want to pay online, here is a PayPal link to process your renewal:
+Renewals are quick and easy.
+Go to the membership page, here for getting in-and-out quickly.

 New to HAM radio?
 Do you have questions around what would be a good first radio?
 If so, we have a great new way to get some advice.
 Go to our Radio Selection Survey page and take our survey.
 The results will be posted to a group of the club’s HAMs who has lots of experience to help you.
 Here is a link.